 - Prince of Wales Northern Heritage Centre

 If you’re not planning on driving the vehicle (even from the dealership to your home), then you are allowed to simply ‘own’ it, without insuring it.
-However, as an uninsured vehicle, it must remain on private property, and therefore cannot be parked on a public street without having at least the provincial minimum required car insurance.
+However, as an uninsured vehicle, it must remain on private property, and therefore cannot be parked on a public street without having at least the provincial minimum required car insurance in Yellowknife.
 If your uninsured vehicle does end up on the road, you can be fined from $5,000 up to $50,000, your license could be suspended, and your car could be impounded.

 In short, yes.
 But vehicle age isn’t the only factor.
-Insurance providers look at the make and model your vehicle — in addition to your driving history, your demographic, the likelihood of your vehicle being stolen, the cost to repair or replace it, your neighbourhood crime rate, and more — in order to determine the likelihood of you making a claim.
+Insurance providers look at the make and model of your vehicle — in addition to your driving history, your demographic, the likelihood of your vehicle being stolen, the cost to repair or replace it, your neighbourhood crime rate, and more — in order to determine the likelihood of you making a claim.
 The less likely they feel you are to make a claim, the lower your auto insurance rates will be, and vice versa.